SciKidSirish/RamachandranChecker/README.md

 # RamachandranChecker
-RamachandranChecker is a pymol script which uses machine learning to analyze the ramachandran plot of any structure loaded into pymol
+RamachandranIndependent.py is a python script designed to take the phi and psi angles from pymol as an input.

-To use, one must first download RamachandranPymol.py, labels.txt, and Model.h5.
-Then, go in RamachandranPymol.py to lines 85 and 88.
+To use, one must first download RamachandranIndependent.py, labels.txt, and Model.h5.
+Then, go in RamachandranPymol.py to lines 70 and 73.

 `model = load_model("<REPLACE WITH PATH TO Model.h5>", compile=False)`

-In 85, one should replace the text with the path to Model.h5.
+In 70, one should replace the text with the path to Model.h5.

 `class_names = open("<REPLACE WITH PATH TO labels.txt>", "r").readlines()`

-Likewise for 88.
-Then, you type in `run` followed by the pathname to RamachandranPymol.py in the pymol command line with your molecule of interest loaded like so:
+Likewise for 73.
+Then, you type in `phi_psi <REPLACE WITH NAME OF OBJECT OF INTEREST>`.
+This gives a list of numbers and three letter identifiers.
+Copy and paste this into the text at line 3, like so:

-`run <REPLACE WITH PATH TO RamachandranPymol.py>`

-Then you will get your results.
+`Input = """<COPY AND PASTE PYMOL OUTPUT HERE>"""` Then run the script to get results.

 NOTE: This model was made with teachable machine.